TC01/pelican-mboxreader/README.md

 slug).

 * Settings need to be created.
-Right now things like the category name and the path to the mbox file
+Right now things like the category name and the path to the mbox file are hardcoded.
+Bad, obviously.

 * For [hilarious reasons](https://osdir.com/ml/file-systems.openafs.general/2002-09/msg00072.html)
 we must ensure there aren't too many files in a directory; also it would become untidy.